pllearns/sdk-core-nodejs/ARCHIVIST.md

 `Do you want your node to have a GraphQL server (Y/n) · true` `What port should your GraphQL server run on? · 11001`

-`Which GraphQL api endpoints would you like to support? (use space-bar to toggle selection.
+Press enter to set up all of the GraphQL endpoints `Which GraphQL api endpoints would you like to support? (use space-bar to toggle selection.
 Press enter once finished) · about, blockByHash, blockList, intersections, blocksByPublicKey, entities`

 Start the node